-Students, staff, and faculty (including emeriti) are eligible to use Fetch it for me and UW Libraries Direct.
+Students, staff, and faculty (including emeriti) are eligible to use Fetch it for me and UW Borrowing.
 Students must be enrolled for at least one credit (thesis-only students please contact the Graduate School about enrolling in TRDIS 700 - Library Research).

-No, Fetch it for me and UW Libraries Direct are free to all eligible users.
+No, Fetch it for me and UW Borrowing are free to all eligible users.
 However, any fines related to late, lost, or damaged items will be billed to the requesting patron.

 In order to get the item you request it must be: